Esmael-Pinho/first-milestone-project/README.md

 ### Full Testing

-To fully test my website I performed the following testing using a number of browsers (Google Chrome, Edge, Firefox) and devices.
+To fully test my website I performed the following testing using a number of browsers (Google Chrome, Edge, Firefox).

 Links.